electricimp/GoogleIoTCore/README.md

 ### Instantiation ###

-To start working with the library you should create an instance of the GoogleIoTCore.Client class.
-Most of the settings mentioned in the [Prerequisites](#prerequisites) section are passed to the client's constructor.
+To start working with the library you should create an instance of the [GoogleIoTCore.Client](#googleiotcoreclient-class) class.
+All settings mentioned in the [Prerequisites](#prerequisites) section are passed to the client's constructor.
 Also, the constructor has additional options which control the behavior of the library.

 It is possible to instantiate several clients but note that Google IoT Core supports only one [connection](#connection) per device.